aqeel-01/machine_learning_projects/DermAssist-medical-chatbot/readme.md

-#  DermAssist – AI-Powered Skin Condition Chatbot
+#  DermAssist – AI-Powered Skin  Chatbot

 DermAssist is an AI-driven medical chatbot built using **FastAPI** and **LLAMA-4 (via GROQ)**.
 It enables users to upload a **skin condition image**, ask health-related queries, and receive a **diagnosis with treatment recommendations tailored for the Pakistani market**.